Monash-FIT3170/2025W2-QualAI/README.md

 docker compose up
 ```
 (Note: first time running this command it would take a while)
+noted for deepseek r1 to work on docker, command below need to be run while running ollama container
+docker exec -it ollama ollama pull deepseek-r1:7b
 ## 🔧 Running Individual Services
 To run individual services use the following commands in server:
 ```cmd